Martha Brown (1890 –1966)

 When another student fell ill with rheumatic fever and missed several months of school, Brown stopped after school each day to tutor her.
 She felt that it was very important for the girl to keep up her studies and stay with her class.

 Brown was a strict disciplinarian with great expectations for both students and friends.
-She valued those who knew right from wrong and was a loyal supporter of both students and friends who lived up to her values.
+She valued those who knew right from wrong.
+Martha was a loyal supporter of both students and friends who lived up to her values.
 Martha’s friend Iva Mae Jensen remembered that “you always knew where you stood with Martha.”

 She worked to make new teachers feel welcome, taking them under her wing until they felt comfortable standing on their own.
 Because Brown lived in Fairport, in a Fourth Avenue house she shared with her sister Sylvia, she was able to introduce them to the ins and outs of the community as well as the school.